 Our first collaborative project was Take A Moment was for the South London Gallery, and we then undertook an artist residency at the Hayward Gallery, London.
 In 2016 we were joint British Council Fellows at Portland State University exploring Motherhood, and sustaining an arts practice.
 Our work was part of the article Contemporary Mamactivist Artists: A Forum on Maternal Activist Art for the Studies in the Maternal Special Issue on The Everyday Maternal Practice: Activist Structures in Creative Work, Summer written by Natalie Loveless, published in 2016.
 In 2016 we were commissioned to create Quiz: Which Vacuum Cleaner suits your personality type? for Idle Women, as part of “The Grand Domestic Revolution” .

-We have continued to work together, whilst sustaining our own independent practices, and in 2017 Davina Drummond and I are working together to realise our most ambitious public art work to date, working with Artsadmin.
+We have continued to work together, whilst sustaining our own independent practices, and in 2018 Davina Drummond and I are working together to realise our most ambitious public art work to date Arrivals + Departures, working with Artsadmin as our producers.
+Without Walls have just announced we have been granted an R&D award for the project.